steveseguin/vdo.ninja/install.md

 There's a community-created video tutorial on setting up here; https://youtu.be/8sDMwBIlgwE  Otherwise, read on.

 I use Cloudflare with Flexible SSL enabled and HTTP Rewrites.
 If you do not use Cloudflare, you will need to deploy SSL certificates onto your website.
 You will also have to have Cloudflare or whatever DNS provider you have, point your domain name to the IP address of your webserver.
-VDO.Ninja REQUIRES a domain name and SSL.
+VDO.Ninja REQUIRES a domain name and SSL, unless you modify all  browsers being used to support otherwise. (more on this in the internet-free section below)

 For webservers, I use NGINX on a Ubuntu server; smaller the better.
 I rely on Cloudflare to provide caching and SSL, so my installation of NGINX is pretty simple.
 ```